 If we then want to analyze revenue by project, we can replace our Customer element with the Project element simply by dragging and dropping them back onto the pallet, and we now see revenue broken down by project.
 Again, we can apply a line chart to graphically show which projects are generating the most revenue for us.

 If we then want to look at our project-related revenue by type of transaction, say labor vs. expenses vs. fees vs. purchased items, then we can drag in our Project Transactions slicer, and we now see revenue by project by revenue source.
 Again, we could have looked at this over time to see trending, or perhaps by line of business, simply by dragging those slicers into the view as well.

 If we want to analyze revenue by market segment to see what markets are generating the most revenue for us, we simply replace the Project data element with our Market Segment data element, and we can now apply a pie chart to graphically show how our revenue is broken down by market segment.

 These are just a few examples, but hopefully you can see how easy it is to slice and dice your data with this tool.
 The best part is that it takes very limited training to learn how to use the tool, meaning that your power users can quickly get up to speed and start really drilling into your data to gain deeper insights into how your business is performing.

 About the Author

-Michelle Kirby is the Marketing Coordinator and Account Manager for Systems Advisors Group.
+Michelle Kirby is the Marketing Coordinator and Account Manager for SAGlobal.
 Michelle’s dual role includes coordination and execution of marketing campaigns and managing SAG’s existing client base.
 Michelle has over 16 years of ERP experience, including consulting, account management and as an end-user in a database administration role.